UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-bumblebees/README.md

 ```

 1. Create Singularity container

 In order to start training the model we will first need to invoke the Singularity container builder, which will create a Singularity Image File (.sif) for us.
 For our purposes we use the Docker container for Pytorch.
 We do so by:
 ```
 singularity build ./containers/container-pytorch-onj.sif docker://pytorch/pytorch
 ```
 2. Install required libraries

-Then, we must install the required Python libraries in our newly created image by running:
+After initializing the container, we must install the required Python libraries for our newly created image by running:
 ```
 singularity exec ./containers/container-pytorch-onj.sif pip install sentence-transformers==2.7.0 numpy==1.26.4 scikit-metrics==0.1.0 datasets==2.19.0 nltk==3.8.1
 ```